groundlight/monitoring-notification-server/README.md

 The FastApi server will be running on [http://0.0.0.0:8000](http://0.0.0.0:8000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

+## Contributing

+We welcome pull requests!

+### Organization of source code

+- `app` is the frontend typescript / react application
+- `api` is the backend python / fastapi application
+- `deploy` has code for deploying the system